 The Transport Statistics team do not currently have any formal live consultations.
 However, we always welcome feedback from users on our publications.
 Please feel free to contact us with any comments or questions by emailing email@example.com

-In February 2014 the latest edition of Scottish Transport Statistics was released.
-This included a number of changes to existing chapters and included some new chapters.
-Subsequently Transport Scotland sought user feedback on these changes via an online questionnaire.
+For the 2013 Scottish Transport Statistics publication we introduced a number of changes to existing chapters and included some new chapters.
+Following these changes we conducted an online survey with users to get their feedback.

 In 2012, the Transport Statistics branch undertook a consultation exercise to gather feedback on their current Transport Scotland statistical publications, dissemination methods and outputs in order to make improvements to these which would better meet the needs of their users.
-This was the first consultation of its kind in a number of years and looked to assess the impact and views of recent changes to statistical outputs.
+The results of the survey were based on 46 users completing it.

 Scottish Household Survey: Travel Diary Results 2009/10 Publication; Datasets Published November 2011

 Scottish Household Survey: Travel Diary Results 2009 Publication; Datasets Published November 2010